History of ABS-CBN: 1986–2007: Rebirth and growth

-The ELJ Communications Center, part of ABS-CBN Broadcasting Center, in Diliman, Quezon City, serves as the newer and larger office building of ABS-CBN.
+The ELJ Communications Center, the media company and network headquarters of ABS-CBN.

 In 2003, during the 50th anniversary of Philippine television, ABS-CBN launched its present brand name, "Kapamilya" (literally means "a member of the family").
 The network celebrated its golden anniversary in 2003.
 It also launched a promo called "Treasure Hunt", where the people were invited to bring their oldest television, radio sets, microphones, and posters.
 The network also celebrated its 16-year reign in the TV ratings, with 13 of their shows included in the Top 15 daily programs in TV.
 ABS-CBN also launched several new shows including Final Fantasy: Unlimited, Crush Gear, Rave, and Yu-Gi-Oh!.
 The company also did a nationwide caravan, showcasing the network's talents.

 In October 2003, the network held a month-long celebration of ABS-CBN and Philippine TV's 50th year.
 The station produced two commemorative documentaries about the station's contribution in news and entertainment.
 Sa Mata ng Balita encapsulated some of the most unforgettable, most remarkable, and most celebrated landmarks of the last 50 years, as captured by television news.
 50 Taong Ligawan: The Pinoy TV History, on the other hand, was the first extensive television documentary done about the history of Philippine television and the evolution of Philippine entertainment.